Portfolio-Solver-Platform/secrets-manager-transit/README.md

 ## Deletion

-To delete this secrets manager, you can find the ID of the container using `docker ps`.
+To delete this secrets manager, run the `./scripts/delete` bash script.

+Or manually, you can find the ID of the container using `docker ps`.
 Then, use `docker stop <id> && docker kill <id>`.
 Finally, use `docker volume rm secrets-manager-transit-data`.